Dirty car injectors with carbon deposits that affect engine fuel consumption

 The control unit continuously compensates for this problem.

-This is why the dirty injectors consumption They are difficult to detect without specific tests.
+This is why dirty injectors are difficult to detect without specific tests.

 • detects air/fuel mixture